Tips for running challenges

 Things to keep you going

-We thought it would be helpful to signpost you to some of our favorite apps and websites.
+We thought it would be helpful to signpost you to some of our favourite apps and websites.
 Most of the time they’re free to access, and help you keep track of your progress on the go.
 We also love podcasts – these are great when you’re training and want something different to music or even when you’re commuting and want to listen to something to keep you motivated!

 Strava is the number one app for trekking, running and cycling, this will enable you to see all your training sessions and share your progress with friends and family.